jasonyeske/code-journal/README.md

 - work on assignment during the lab period
 - work on the assignment during some of the class breaks
-- take some time to review the day of class so I am not behind on my work
+- take some time to review the day of class so I am not behind on my work I am basing my performance of this goal based off of:
+- If the assignment is done before the due date
+- Taking stress off of myself
+- amount of commits I have per assignment per day